 When someone is struggling with addiction and substance abuse, it is important to consider treatment.
 Some addicts are willing to admit they have a problem and attend drug rehabilitation programs.
 However, this is not always the case, and many families organize a family intervention.
 Early intervention is essential and does prevent the addiction from spiraling out of control.
 During the early stages of addiction, outpatient treatment is a good option to consider because the addict may have responsibilities and family obligations to consider.
 Outpatient treatment consists of an individual attending treatment sessions daily, but they are not living at the facility.

 Outpatient drug rehabilitation is a successful approach to treatment and is a common option for adducts leaving inpatient drug rehab programs.
 Residential drug rehab centers deliver intense specialized forms of treatment.
 However, outpatient drug rehabilitation programs have the capability of addressing the majority of the needs of patients attending outpatient programs.
 Outpatient drug rehabilitation programs are an excellent option to consider because they are less expensive and more accessible for most families.
-Overall, treatment should meet the needs and case requirements for the individual attending the program.
+Overall, treatment should meet the needs and case requirements of the individual attending the program.

 People that participate in outpatient drug rehab programs can maintain their work and school, family, and other important commitments.
 Outpatient treatment allows less disruption in a person’s life if they have the proper family support.
 Also, outpatient programs allow the person to immediately apply what they have learned and apply it to the real world.
 These programs also provide more privacy regarding the individual’s participation in treatment because they do not have to notify work unless it is through an employee assistance program.
 Generally, these programs provide the same level of quality of treatment as inpatient centers, although residential programs offer a wider array of therapy and counseling.
 There is no bad time to consider outpatient treatment, and there are effective rehabilitation options across the country.

-The Process of Outpatient Drug and Alcohol Rehabilitation
+The Process of Outpatient Rehabilitation

 When someone begins an outpatient drug rehab program, they typically meet with a staff member who helps develop a treatment plan.
 Generally, the plan involves setting treatment goals, and the staff member will ask questions about any mental health issues, medical problems, legal issues, or family problems.
 The more data that is gathered does make it easier for the program to develop a comprehensive approach to treatment.
-Typically, the staff will go over the rules and guidelines with the program.
+Typically, the staff will go over the rules and guidelines of the program.
 Outpatient programs do conduct more random drug testing because the patient is not living at the facility.

 The patient is expected to constantly attend treatment and not miss any sessions, and the patient could be expected to complete assignments outside the sessions.
 Typically, every outpatient program is different from the next, but treatment sessions usually last several hours a day for five or even seven days per week.
-Some programs may only meet twice per week, but it traditionally depends on the severity and extent of addiction.
+Some programs may only meet twice per week, but it traditionally depends on the severity and extent of the addiction.
 It is essential to have family support when attending an outpatient program because it is important to have reliable transportation to and from treatment.

 When attending treatment, there are a variety of counseling methodologies provided to help patients and their families.
 Some of the therapies include Contingency Management, which is a clinical behavior therapy that uses stimulus control and positive reinforcement to change behavior per a literature review of Substance Abuse Outpatient Treatment Services.
 Other therapies include Cognitive Behavioral Therapy, which is an evidence-based approach using a psychosocial intervention strategy.
-The process helps patients develop coping strategies and identify damaging though and behavior patterns that lead to substance abuse.
+The process helps patients develop coping strategies and identify damaging thought and behavior patterns that lead to substance abuse.
 Motivational Interviewing is also a common approach used in an outpatient program, along with the Community Reinforcement Approach.

 Most outpatient programs also encourage patients to remain connected to 12-step programs or a form of peer support.
 Support meetings are essential because they facilitate healthy peer interaction.
 Relapse prevention and educational programs are also part of most outpatient centers.
 Different workshops are also offered, which teach coping mechanisms for stress and potential triggers.
 Life skills training is an integral part of outpatient treatment, which includes anger management, parenting classes, and other forms of support.
 Some outpatient treatment programs may offer childcare support and transportation services.
 Whether you are considering partial hospitalization, intensive outpatient programs, or traditional outpatient programs, there are effective options across the country that offer extensive resources and therapy.

-The Alternatives to Outpatient Substance Use Treatment
+The Alternatives to Outpatient Treatment

 The alternative to outpatient substance use treatment is residential rehabilitation.
 Not every drug rehabilitation program is the same, but there are two main types of treatment, which are inpatient and outpatient.
 Residential programs can last between three months to over six months and even up to one year.
 Inpatient programs require the patient to live at the facility during treatment, which is beneficial in removing the patient from their current environment.
 Someone that is struggling with an extensive addiction and chronic relapse.
 Residential programs provide support 24 hours per day, seven days a week.
 Patients have access to housing, constant supervision, and unlimited access to medical care.